rbrutherford3/rbrutherford3/README.md

 **Baltimore Light Rail Vehicles (LRVs)**: modified existing electrical plans to route wiring through train interior, proofread technical specifications for final review, created an Excel file to perform engineering calculations for the LRV’s electrical systems.
 Assisted contractors in interpreting electrical schematics for the LRVs and coordinated efforts between the general engineering team and the electrical engineering team.
 Also performed miscellaneous duties, such as conduit sizing, product selection, and surveying of existing Baltimore LRVs to map electrical components.

 *Due to medical reasons, I have not been working full-time as an engineer since 2016.
 However, I have continued to be employed part-time, provide freelance software design and other technical services, learn new programming languages, develop applications to improve my skills and keep them current.
-Please refer to my GitHub page (https://github.com/rbrutherford3) to see my work.*
+Please refer to the repositories on my GitHub page to see my work.*

 **Department of Labor Federal Credit Union (DOLFCU)**